 Give this a try by following the OpenRewrite Quickstart Guide or one of the tutorials, such as "Automatically fix Checkstyle violations" or “Migrate to Java 21.”

-Moderne provides OpenRewrite auto-refactoring and auto-remediation capabilities at an enterprise scale.
-It also provides automated code insights and offers many more features that enable you to secure and maintain source code with speed and accuracy across your entire codebase.
+Moderne is a developer collaboration platform, enabling organizations to understand and evolve large codebases by running OpenRewrite recipes at scale.
+The platform also provides automated code insights and offers many more features that enable you to secure and maintain source code with speed and accuracy across your entire codebase.
 It scales horizontally across many repos at once—thousands of repos with millions of lines of code—as opposed to one repo at a time with OpenRewrite.

 The Moderne Platform is not built directly on top of OpenRewrite.
-Instead, it relies on proprietary technology to efficiently apply OpenRewrite recipes to codebases at scale, enabling you to do in minutes what might take you hours with OpenRewrite.
+Instead, it relies on proprietary technology to efficiently apply OpenRewrite recipes to codebases at scale, enabling you to do in minutes what might take you hours, days, or weeks with OpenRewrite.

 The Moderne Platform batch-builds and serializes LSTs, and stores them on disk, enabling fast, real-time actions and analysis across your codebase all the time.
 This means that LSTs are built once, and then shared across teams for whatever work they are doing.
 It results in significant time and infrastructure cost savings.